Kat632/P3-Sims4-RealEstate-Quiz/README.md

 I learnt about various ways of timing in Python from this blog article on [Udacity](https://www.udacity.com/blog/2021/09/create-a-timer-in-python-step-by-step-guide.html).

 I was informed of a method to clear the terminal by reading a discussion about it on the Code Institute Slack.
-The method comes from a Python cheat sheet provided by [coding4you](http://www.coding4you.at/inf_tag/beginners_python_cheat_sheet.pdf).
+The method I was using comes from a Python cheat sheet provided by [coding4you](http://www.coding4you.at/inf_tag/beginners_python_cheat_sheet.pdf).
+However, my fellow student Helena Johannson (see below) pointed out that the terminal wasn't being completely cleared, so she set off looking for another method which she found on [askubuntu](https://askubuntu.com/questions/25077/how-to-really-clear-the-terminal).

+I learnt about the tabulate library in this article by [Towards Data Science](https://towardsdatascience.com/how-to-easily-create-tables-in-python-2eaea447d8fd).

+I learnt more about working with gspread by reading the [gspread documentation](https://docs.gspread.org/en/latest/user-guide.html).

 ### Content

-#### Background Image

-The background image was chosen from a selection of Sims 4 wallpapers at [Wallpaper Access](https://wallpaperaccess.com/the-sims-4#google_vignette).
-I chose this image because it is instantly recognisable as being related to the Sims 4.

-The gradient for the background in the html is from [Egg Gradients](https://www.eggradients.com/category/green-blue-gradient) and it is called **Valyrian Steel**.

-#### Stack Overflow

-#### Haoyi's Programming Blog

-Whilst researching how to use different colours within the terminal I found Haoyi's programming blog which provided me with several ideas on how I could incorporate colours within the terminal.
-It can be found [here](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).

 #### Wikipedia